AllenLeiZhao/Bicycle_Accident_Analysis_in_Great_Britain_1979-2018/README.md

 - `/data/` – Raw CSV files used for analysis
 - `/assets/` – Screenshots and dashboard visuals
+- `/report/` - Final PDF report with findings and recommendations
 - `README.md` – You are here

 ---